Insurance Claims in Lexington, KY

 Health Insurance Claims

 Lexington, Kentucky policyholders file health insurance claims when they seek reimbursement for medical services or treatments.
-When you obtain a medical service from a provider, your health insurance carrier should become notified directly.
+When you obtain a medical service from a provider, your health insurance carrier should be notified directly.
 If there are any discrepancies in your claim, consider hiring a health insurance claim specialist attorney.

 How Do You File a Health Claim in Lexington, Kentucky?

 When you need a trip to the ER, the last thing you need to worry about is whether your insurance will cover the trip.
 According to Consumer Reports, a Lexington, KY woman received a $4,300 ER bill that Anthem refused to cover.
 The woman had gone to the ER in the middle of the night because she thought she was having a stroke.
 She was diagnosed with an ear infection, so Anthem claimed this wasn’t a true emergency.
 This is because Anthem now rejects claims based on your final diagnosis, instead of the symptoms that prompt you to go to the ER.
-In fact, since this policy has been in place in Kentucky, there have been at least 1,000 ER claim denials by Anthem.
+Since this policy has been in place in Kentucky, there have been at least 1,000 ER claim denials by Anthem.

 Work with an Experienced Local Insurance Lawyer in Lexington, Kentucky.